-Crassula 'Imperialis' is a succulent with tight, densely branched, erect to decumbent stems.
+Crassula 'Imperialis' is a succulent with tight, erect to decumbent, densely branched stems.
 It appears to be a thicker form of the very variable Crassula muscosa.
-Leaves are small, light green to grey- or brownish-green, and densely packed around the stem, forming a square mass similar to C. muscosa but much thicker.
+Leaves are small, light green to grey- or brownish-green, densely packed around the stem, forming a square mass similar to C. muscosa but thicker.
 It grows up to 8 inches (20 cm) tall.
 Flowers are small, yellow-green, and appear in summer and fall.

 USDA hardiness zones 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).